 SBU6 students on international work placements

-SBU Sixth students in Engineering, Health and Finance are getting fantastic practical experience with international work placements in 2026, as part of the Turing Scheme.
-We will be posting updates and media via this page regularly over the coming days and months, as groups head off to Spain and Greece in January, February and June.
+SBU Sixth students in Engineering, Health and Finance benefitted from fantastic practical experience with international work placements in early 2026, as part of the Turing Scheme.
+Three groups travelled to Spain and Greece in January and February 2026, a round up of their trip diaries is below.
+Further groups are abroad on placements in June.
+You can also read more about the Engineering students in Valencia here.

 14 days of work placement in Crete ended on Thursday for the group of SBUSixth Health students.
 They wrapped up with a review of what they achieved with local partners the European Education and Learning Institute.
 The session also included getting some fantastic feedback from their employers and thanks for their contribution.